So, how long does it take for intermittent fasting to work?

 How long does it take to see weight loss results from intermittent fasting?

-Research shows it can take anywhere from 2 to 10 weeks to lose between 7 and 11 lbs on intermittent fasting.[8]
+Research shows it can take anywhere from two to ten weeks to lose between 7 and 11 lbs on intermittent fasting.[8]
 That’s a loss of roughly 1 lb a week (give or take), which is an excellent pace to shoot for.
 It’s steady, safe, and sustainable.

 The fastest way to get where you want to go is to focus on consistency, not speed.